nicksoftware/XamarinFormsFirebaseAuthentication/README.md

 ```
 ## Second Approach

-Thats it we are done with the android implementation  usually this works but if you find yourself in getting exception authentication not working at all  ☹ , try this second approach.
+Thats it we are done with the android implementation  usually this works but if not ☹ dont cry ,
+try this second approach.

-In this approach wil will need to do what was automated above manually so  instead of hoping that the FirebaseAuth will hopefully find the json file and create and initialise FirebaseAuth.
+In this approach wil will need to do what was automated above manually so  instead of hoping that the FirebaseAuth will hopefully find the json file and create and initialise FirebaseAuth using the applications current context.
-We actually write the code to do it.This  is archieved the following way so first we will need to navigate to the MainActivity.cs file
+We actually write the code to do it.This  is archieved the following way  first we will need to navigate to the MainActivity.cs file

 1. We create a static public Field of type FirebaseAuth call it Auth  and
 the code will look like this Create two static variables.